vu-rdm-tech/site_copy/getting-started/yoda-disk-rclone.md

 You can use rclone to access the Yoda drive using WebDAV.

-Note: if you are on Linux and comfortable with commandline tools, the [iRODS icommand](icommands.md) provides better performance.
+Note: if you are on Linux and comfortable with commandline tools, the [iRODS icommands](icommands.md) provide better performance.

 ## Create a config
 Rclone always expects you to create a config first: